Results matter.

 is stopping the project entirely.

-In a narrow but important set of cases, the right strategy is not just maximizing compensation — it is challenging the taking itself.
+In a narrow but important set of cases, the right strategy is not maximizing compensation; it’s challenging the taking itself.

 Atlantic Coast Pipeline